nikiheartj/Steam-UI/README.md

 ### Tests

-> Each check is accompanied by a screenshot of the last action in the test and record & trace.
+> Each check is accompanied by a screenshot of the last action in the test, record & trace.

 <p align="center">
 <img title="Allure Tests" src="src/images/test-cases-report.png">